sasamuku/repo-change-watcher/README.md

 A GitHub Action that monitors merged PRs and automatically records change history to a specified file, organized by date for effective sprint reviews and team progress tracking.

+For a complete example of the output, see the [SAMPLE-DIGEST.md](SAMPLE-DIGEST.md) file.

 ## Features

 - Periodically monitors merged PRs in specified GitHub repositories